-The Dalton School Libraries are dynamic, 21st century learning environments offering state-of-the-art facilities with a large and varied book and media collection, a sophisticated online Discovery Service for research, a collaborative and rigorous Information Literacy curriculum, and a robust variety of programming.
+The Dalton School Libraries are dynamic, 21st century learning environments offering state-of-the-art facilities with a diverse book and media collection, a sophisticated online Discovery Service for research, a collaborative and rigorous Information Literacy curriculum, and a robust variety of programming.
 The libraries are comprised of the Goldman High School and Middle School Libraries at 89th Street and the Hurst First Program Library at 91st Street, and our newest satellite library at Dalton East.

 The libraries offer a rich and diverse program to support all aspects of the school's curriculum while fostering a lifelong love of reading and learning.
 Group and individual instruction are ongoing both in the library settings and in collaboration with teachers in their classrooms.
 We also provide a variety of experiences for students including visits from guest authors and interactive programs both during the school day and after school.